chericito/mobohubb-docs/docs/QUICK START/new-ui.md

 It is now possible to **modify views** in mobohubb.
 You can change the displayed columns and hide any data you don’t need.
 Once customized, you can **save** and **retrieve** your [customizable views](https://mobohubb.readme.io/docs/customizable-views#/) later, avoiding repetitive setups.
 You can also apply **quick** or **advanced** filters to show only items meeting specific conditions.

+## Customizable Menu

+mobohubb now lets you **tailor the side-navigation menu** to match each site’s needs.
+Administrators can **show, hide, or reorder** menu items—such as Tasks, Forms, Schedule, or Knowledge Base—to keep only the most relevant features at users’ fingertips.
+After you design a layout, simply **save** it so every user in that site sees the same streamlined menu.
+Visit **[Customizable Menu](https://mobohubb.readme.io/docs/customizable-menu#/)**.

 ## Automatic Pagination

 We’ve replaced **traditional pagination** with **automatic pagination**.
 Simply **scroll** to load more items—there are no longer “Next” or “Previous” buttons.
 This offers a seamless browsing experience, allowing you to see all elements in a list without manual page changes.